Gonsolin cools off Padres, Rios homers in Dodgers’ 3-1 win

 TRAINER’S ROOM

 Dodgers: Activated Turner from the 10-day injured list.
 He missed 13 games with a left hamstring strain.
 Before going on the IL, Turner was batting .282 with two homers and 20 RBIs in 32 games during the shortened season.
 He started at DH.
-In a corresponding roster move, the Dodgers optioned RHP Josh Sborz. … Reliever Caleb Ferguson left after feeling something in his left elbow after facing just one batter in the eighth.
-Roberts said Ferguson will get an MRI on Wednesday in LA.
+In a corresponding roster move, the Dodgers optioned RHP Josh Sborz. … Reliever Caleb Ferguson left with an undisclosed injury after facing just one batter in the eighth.

 UP NEXT